richpeck/exception_handler/README.md

 [![404 + 500 Errors][banner]][rubygems]

 <p align="center">
-  <strong><a href="https://rubygems.org/gems/exception_handler"><code>ExceptionHandler</code></a> is now the ▪️ LEADING ▪️ error pages gem for Rails 4 & 5...</strong>
+  <strong><a href="https://rubygems.org/gems/exception_handler"><code>ExceptionHandler</code></a> is now the • LEADING • custom error pages gem for Rails 4 & 5...</strong>
   <br />
-  No other gem is as simple or effective at providing beautiful exception pages in production...
+  No other gem is as simple or effective at providing branded exception pages in production...
 </p>

 <p align="center">